 As a result of childhood trauma and ongoing racism, both my parents fell to alcoholism, drug abuse and jail terms.
 They tried to start fresh, heading west and settling in Trail, British Columbia.
 It was there that I was born and raised.
 It was not an easy place to be a Metis.
 My parents taught me to be proud of my heritage and I would scrap anyone who called me names, but racism was rampant and I had to be very strong.
 I grew up angry and bitter.
 When I was about nine years old I found music to vent my pain and frustration, and began to sing and write songs.
 Many songs from Tribe of One reflect that time.

 When I found out my family was from Saskatchewan I decided to see the prairies and it was then that I first felt like I belonged.
 I will never forget the time I played at a Friendship Center in Saskatoon.
 I looked into the audience and thought "These are my people, I'm home!"

 My father died of lead poisoning and black lung 1979 when I was 6 months pregnant with my twin girls.
 My mother followed him in 1990 after suffering a heart attack in a skid row old folks home off East Hastings street in Vancouver.
 I never got to say goodbye.
 There has been much pain and injustice in my life, but I also have much to be grateful for.
-I have a beautiful home in Saskatchewan now.
+I have a beautiful home in Kelowna now.
 I also have a loving partner and I am a proud mother and grandmother.
 Although there is still a rough road ahead for the next generations it is with hope and optimism that I watch my children and grandchildren move into the future.
 May we be idle no more.

 Learn more about Arlette here.